bringg/customer-js-sdk/README.md

 {
   customer_access_token: ""
   [optional]share_uuid: "",
-  [optional]order_uuid: "",
 }
 ```

-`if params include share_uuid, after fetching the shared-location config the sdk will automatically connect the realtime`
+`if the params include a valid share_uuid, the sdk will automatically connect and preform the whole tracking flow

-`if the params include the necessary data for watchOrder, it will be called automatically when realtime connection is established.`
+*using watch order and watch driver on the relevant order and driver).

 ##### connect ([customerAccessToken],[onConnectCb],[onDisconnectCb])